openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodDASH.md

 ![ACK_alerts_3](../images/DASH_images/ACK_Alerts/ACK_ALERTS_3.png)

-4. Go to the **Omnipod (POD)** tab.
+4. Go to the **DASH** tab.
 Under the **Active Pod alerts** field, the warning message is no longer displayed, and the active pod will no longer issue pod expiration warning beeps.

 ### View Pod History